plasma-group/pigi/packages/docs/src/pg/src/specs/generalized-plasma-state.rst

 - Plasma Contract
      - Public Variables:
-         - ``self.commitmentAddress`` - where the operator is submitting commitments
+         - ``self.commitmentAddress`` - where the aggregator is submitting commitments
          - ``self.tokenAddress`` - the ERC20 contract of for this plasma contract (we'll have one contract per token)
          - ``self.deposits[end: uint] -> deposit`` - mapping of all deposits to ``deposit`` structs
          - ``self.exitableRanges[end: uint] -> exitableRange`` - mapping of all the unclaimed ranges ("states still in the plasma chain")